Viewing public RFDs.

 As part of the self-service update work, we introduced a distinction between lockstep and versioned APIs.
 For the purpose of this RFD, we’re focused on versioned APIs.

-A versioned API is one where not all clients are expected to be at the same version, typically because an automated update is in progress.
-Unlike a lockstep API, which is stored as a single file, a versioned API is stored as a directory of files, one per version.
+A versioned API is one whose clients are not all expected to be at the same version, typically because an automated update is in progress.
+Unlike a lockstep API, which is stored as a single file, a versioned API is stored as a directory containing one file per version.
 Once a version of an API is integrated into main, it is considered blessed: an immutable source of truth.

 % tree openapi/sled-agent